 Everyone connected with St. Joseph’s has a responsibility to create a secure, safe environment for students in our care, so that parents may send their children to school in the confident knowledge that they will be protected from bullies.

-Bullying behaviour is entirely at odds with the Mission Statement of the school which states that, “Every member of our community is responsible for creating an environment that is caring, fair and respectful of each individual”.
+Bullying behaviour is entirely at odds with the Mission Statement of the school which states that, “Everybody is valued, nurtured and respected”.

 At St Joseph’s we define bullying behaviour as: